CineMate 130 Soundbar Review:

-The Acoustimas bass module is a wireless design with a range of up to 30ft, which will allow for multiple placement options within your room.
+The Acoustimass bass module is a wireless design with a range of up to 30ft, which will allow for multiple placement options within your room.

 The CineMate 130 features the Bose ADAPTiQ Audio Calibration System which customizes the CineMate 130 sound output to the acoustics of your listening environment for optimal sound quality.

-The CineMate 130 SoundTouch feature allows you to stream music over a Wi-Fi network, and will give you access to radio stations from around the world.
+The CineMate 130 SoundTouch feature allows you to stream music over a Wi-Fi network and will give you access to radio stations from around the world.
 You also get access to your popular music streaming services including Pandora, Spotify and iHeartRadio.
-To enable SoundTouch, you will need a Wi-Fi adaptor which is sold separately.
+To enable SoundTouch, you will need a Wi-Fi adaptor that is sold separately.

-The included remote control is an IR universal type which controls the soundbar and can be programmed to control you other A/V components.
+The included remote control is an IR universal type that controls the soundbar and can be programmed to control your other A/V components.

 These performance characteristics did not necessarily make this audio system sound unpleasant.
 It’s just that I have different sound quality preferences in the audio components I listen to.